VAlphonso/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-I was given the task of auditing an election from the Colorado Board of Elections for a local cogressional election.
-I was tasked with counting the total numberof votes cast, votes by county in both percentage and total number, votes by candidate in both percenatage and total number, the winner of the election in both percentage nad total number and the county with the largest turnout.
+I was given the task of auditing an election from the Colorado Board of Elections for a local congressional election.
+I was tasked with counting the total number of votes cast, votes by county in both percentage and total number, votes by candidate in both percentage and total number, the winner of the election in both percentage and total number and the county with the largest turnout.

 ## Resources
 I was given the following resources to utilize: